yannikkellerde/slurm_tools/README.md

     - Use the `monitor_run` utility.
 It will show the outputs of the most recent slurm_job.
     - Add `--watch` to follow it continually.
     - Outputs, scripts and redo files are logged in your `~/runs` folder

-+ Debug multi-gpu application
-    - Add `--keepalive 400` to your `slurm_job` parameters.
-Your slurm_job now won't stop for 400 seconds after your program_call fails.
-    - Monitor your slurm job using the `monitor_slurm` utility.
-If your code fails or stops, you now have 400 seconds to restart the program using the same slurm job / gpu allocation.
-    - Use the `attach` utility to attach a shell to your slurm job.
-    - Call `redo` to get the path to your redo file.
-You may edit the contents of that file to call your program in a slightly different way.
-    - Run `redo --execute` to rerun your job using the redo file.
-    - Your slurm_job won't stop as long you are running a python application plus 400 seconds.
-    - You can monitor the outputs of the redo using the `monitor_slum` tool (just like any other job).
-    - You can also set the keepalive value to different values.
-However, be aware that you are risking blocking the gpus without using them for keepalive seconds.
-So to treat the HPC clusters resources well, use only low keepalive values.
-Especially if you are using a lot of gpus.

 # Experimental
 + Parameter sweep